Integer Sense and Number Lines

 A free Pre-Algebra lesson from the “Number Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 Integers include whole numbers, their opposites, and zero.
 On a number line, values farther right are greater.
 Absolute value measures distance from zero, so it is always zero or positive.
+In Number Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn